robusta-dev/robusta/docs/configuration/sinks/ms-teams.rst

 MS teams
 ##########

-Robusta can report issues and events in your cluster to a MS teams webhook.
+Robusta can report issues and events in your Kubernetes cluster to a MS teams webhook.

 .. image:: /images/deployment-babysitter-teams.png
     :width: 600